nomad-coe/nomad/paper.md

 # Acknowledgements

-NOMAD software development is funded by the the German National Research Data Infrastructure (NDFI) consortia FAIRmat (Deutsche Forschungsgemeinschaft DFG, 460197019) and the NOMAD CoE (EU Horizon 2020, 951786), previous financial support was provided by the NOMAD CoE (EU Horizon 2020, 676580) and the Max-Planck Netzwerk BigMax.
+NOMAD software development is funded by the the German National Research Data Infrastructure (NFDI) consortium FAIRmat (Deutsche Forschungsgemeinschaft DFG, 460197019) and the NOMAD CoE (EU Horizon 2020, 951786), previous financial support was provided by the NOMAD CoE (EU Horizon 2020, 676580) and the Max-Planck Network BigMax.
 The Max Planck Computing and Data Facility (MPCDF) is hosting NOMAD's github and operating the public NOMAD service.

 # References